Skip to content

 FieldFile

-You can manipulate the file via setting a file-like object or None or for better control, there are three methods:
+You can manipulate files by setting a file-like object or None, or use the following methods:

 Tip